clastix/kamaji/docs/content/index.md

 Q. How is Kamaji different from typical multi-cluster management solutions?

 A. Most of the existing multi-cluster management solutions provision specific infrastructure for the control plane, in most cases dedicated machines.
-Kamaji is special because the control plane of the downstream clusters are regular pods running in the management cluster instead of a dedicated machines.
+Kamaji is special because the control plane of the downstream clusters are regular pods running in the management cluster.
 This solution makes running control plane at scale cheaper and easier to deploy and operate.

 Q. Is it safe to run Kubernetes control plane components in a pod instead of dedicated virtual machines?